crossbeam-rs/rfcs/text/2018-01-07-deque-proof.md

 Even though release/acquire orderings are enough for the success/failure cases of the CAS at `'L213`, C11 (and effectively also LLVM and Rust) requires that "The failure argument shall be no stronger than the success argument." ([C11][c11] 7.17.7.4 paragraph 2).
-So we used acqrel/acquire in the implementation instead.
+So instead, we used release/relaxed for success/failure cases, and issued an acquire fence for the failure case in the implementation.
 This C11 requirement may be fail-safe for most use cases, but can actually be slightly inefficient in this case.

 It is worth nothing that the CAS at `'L213` should be strong.
 Otherwise, a similar execution to the one above is possible, where the CAS at `'L05` reads `top = 0` and then spuriously fails.